 We are competitive as an institution, but not highly selective in our admissions.
 This means that our main goal is to have a class of students who will be successful here and make the university a better place.
 In our holistic review process, we consider the applicant as a whole individual rather than a sum of their GPA and test scores.
 In doing so, we evaluate applicants based on who will contribute to the University of Oregon’s academic community in meaningful ways.

-Students who apply by our early action deadline will receive a decision by December 15.
+Students who apply by our early action deadline and complete their application will receive a decision by December 15.
 Regular deadline students will receive a decision by April 1.
-All applicants for fall 2019 have until May 1 to accept their offer of admission.
+All applicants for fall 2021 have until May 1 to accept their offer of admission.

 Required Application Materials

 Students using the Coalition application are required to submit the following: